 Lori ticked her tongue.
 “Kari’s thinking Sora, you need to be quiet.
 The whole psychologist thing probably made him think you’re an attention whore anyways—not like your mom’s around either.”

-Sora’s jaw locked as she looked down at the floor with trepidation, the humidity and heat of the locker room were not the reason sweat dripped down her brow.
+Sora’s jaw locked as she looked down at the floor with trepidation, the humidity and heat of the locker room were not the reason sweat beading down her brow.
 Why does she bring up my mom’s dead all the time … please, please, please don’t do this Kari!
 Her eyes clouded as Kari spoke.

 “It’s a little harsher than what I was thinking … but we’ll go with your suggestion Lori; however,” the hums and mumbled words of the surrounding girls died.
 Kari’s eyes turned cold as they bore into Sora’s vision.
 “I’m finished with this little game, Sora.
 After today, I want you to leave…”